I. CATALOG DESCRIPTION:

 Prerequisites: ET181 Digital Electronics 1

-Text: Introduction to Embedded Systems: Using ANSI C and the Arduino
+Text: Embedded Controllers Using C and Arduino (pdf)

 III.
 STUDENT LEARNING OUTCOMES: